Over the bank holiday weekend, I went to Leeds Festival! My first festival in 4 years and first time at Leeds fest!

 Oh yeah!
 And I finally found replacement baggy, stripey, hippy trousers that I wore so much they had holes in.
 Now to ruin the next pair.
-The only ones in my size were the exact same colour 😀 Other purchases included an festival T-shirt (obvs.), a vintage silk shirt (amazing!) and a tiny dreamcatcher!
+Other purchases included an festival T-shirt (obvs.), a vintage silk shirt (amazing!) and a tiny dreamcatcher!
 Probably some other junk too.

 As we did so much on Friday, it was a much more chilled day.
 We did of course still run around different tents, drink lots of beer, and go on our fave fair rides again!
 One of those rides being old school waltzers that felt like they were going to throw us out of our seats when we weren’t stuck to them!

 Bands of the day were Bring Me The Horizon, Pierce The Veil and Metallica to name a few!

 American bands are so different to British ones in the way they perform.
 They’re all about the show and do a great job of taking over the stage, whereas the British seem to be a bit more relaxed about it.
 I’m into metal, but not really the likes of Bring Me The Horizon, however, they were good, and I’d definitely watch them again.
 It was fun dancing around with their maniac fans!

 Bit of late night ice cream while watching Metallica!

 My phone hates me and kept running out of storage.
 I got a few pictures, but none of them fantastic.
 Also, I wanted to enjoy the bands, not stand there with my phone on them constantly.